+Sanctions: a process by which nations can express their displeasure with another country without actually having to do anything meaningful or effective.
 Another aspect barely mentioned in the American and European press until recently is that Russiawho for economic reasons continue to downplay the seriousness of Irans uranium applicationsevidently hit the roof on this, and is just as furious as the US.
 Probably because if Iran tests a nuclear weaponwhich is about all they can do with what they haveit will make Russia look like a gigantic jackass for defending Irans civilian uranium needs.
 Russia fears a loss of credibility on this issue, and knows that Israel may very well respond in force to destroy Irans nuclear facilities before they have been fully paid for.
 Yes, that check goes to Russia, who might be out some serious amounts of money.
 Russias gambit has been to let the Iranians dicker around with uranium enrichment until the last payment clears; once thats done, let the Israelis go in and annihilate those facilities.
 Because the Russians are smart enough to know that a good salesperson sells the same item to the same customer a second time for a slightly higher price this time.
 But if Israel smacks Iran sooner than that, the money may dry up for a very long time.

 And Israel has every right to be concerned.
 Iran last week tested a rocket that was quite capable of carrying two turtles, a hamster, and a worm into downtown Jerusalem.
 If that was not warning enough, less subtlety was delivered by their defense minister who announced that Iran was developing unmanned drones for no other purpose than to deliver high precision attacks on neighboring states.